One-com/livestyle/README.md

 ----------
 [Prefixfree](http://leaverou.github.com/prefixfree/) inserts vendor
 prefixes for the style properties that need them.
-It does this runtime in the browser by fetchin the stylesheet content thourhg XHR and replace the link tags with a style block with prefixed CSS.
+It does this runtime in the browser by fetching the stylesheet content through XHR and replace the link tags with a style block with prefixed CSS.
 Livestyle now supports prefixfree.